kuwisdelu/MSIResearch/Magi-README.md

 Copying files and directories to machines not visible to the Northeastern University network requires SSH tunneling.

-The files `scripts/magi-download` and `scripts/magi-upload` show an example of using SSH port forwarding to download or upload files to or from a personal computer.
+The files `scripts/shell/magi-download` and `scripts/shell/magi-upload` show an example of using SSH port forwarding to download or upload files to or from a personal computer.

-Alternatively, an easier method is to use the `magi_download()` and `magi_upload` functions provided from `msirc.R`.
-These functions will set up the SSH tunnel for you, copy files or directories using `rsync`, and close the connection automatically after the file transfer is done.
+Alternatively, an easier method is to use the `magi` command line utility.
+This program will set up the SSH tunnel for you, copy files or directories using `rsync`, and close the connection automatically after the file transfer is done.

 For example, on your personal computer:

 ```
-source("MSIResearch/msirc.R")
-file.create("~/Scratch/test")
-magi_upload("Magi-02", "~/Scratch/test", "Scratch/test")
-file.remote("~/Scratch/test")
-magi_download("Magi-02", "Scratch/test", "~/Scratch/test")
+touch ~/Scratch/test
+magi upload -02 ~/Scratch/test Scratch/test
+magi download -02 Scratch/test ~/Scratch/test-copy
 ```

-This will copy to/from the `viteklab/Scratch/` directory.
+This will copy the `test` file to/from the `viteklab/Scratch/` directory on `Magi-02`.

 ### Best practices for files